 The amount of public money committed by the UK government is impressive but, of course, it’s not how much you spend, but how you spend it.
 The success of levelling up should be measured in terms of the positive outcomes for communities, not the amount of money spent.

-The increased importance now attached by ministers to public consultation is to be welcomed as a step in the right direction.
-Yet the fact remains that most decisions on where to direct investment will still be made centrally.
+The increased importance now attached by ministers to public consultation is a step in the right direction.
+Yet the fact remains that most decisions on where to direct investment are still made centrally.

 For levelling up to be effective, communities must be empowered to shape and influence development in their area.
 Openness and engagement will support inclusive problem solving and decision-making, averting policy and investment decisions that only help the few, not the many.